-The SILC does not currently have staff of its own by the writing of this SPIL, however, should the need arise the SILC Executive Committee will create any necessary policy and procedures.
-Support staff is provided to the SILC by MVR for administrative assistance in carrying out its functions.
-The DSU monitors and evaluates performance to insure quality of work.
+Currently, support staff is provided to the SILC by MVR for administrative assistance in carrying out its functions.
+The DSE monitors and evaluates performance to insure quality of work.
 Other SILC activities are conducted by SILC council and committee members and the work performed is monitored/approved by the entire SILC during council meetings.
 The support staff is not assigned to any state agencies or program that would create a conflict of interest while performing duties.